 …ideas from Jeffery Giesener – SourceMob.com

-Are you looking for some secret sauce for achieving better recruiting?
-Well wait no more!
-Below is a list of 7 ideas that will positively change the direction of your Talent Acquisition in the age of Social and Mobile Recruiting.
+Are you looking for the secret sauce for achieving better recruiting?
+Truly, it is a matter of best practices that all Talent Acquisition departments simply need to follow.
+Below is a list of 5 ideas that will positively change the direction of your Talent Acquisition in the age of Social and Mobile Recruiting.

 Focus On Your Candidate

 High performing, world-class recruiting organizations focus first on their candidates.
 Why is that critical?
 Candidates are the lifeblood of any organization.
 Consider this: If you look at your candidate as your customer, then stats from the ecommerce world will be very impactful to your 2015 recruiting strategy.

 • 90% of dissatisfied customers will not engage or ever buy again.
 (Research Institute of America)